miltonllera/neovim-config/README.md

 8. [**`telescope`**](https://github.com/nvim-telescope/telescope.nvim): Fuzzy finder.
 9. [**`lualine`**](https://github.com/nvim-lualine/lualine.nvim): A status line written in Lua which is similar to `vim-airline`.

-There are some more packages that are dependencies of the ones mentioned above and some formatting and themes as well.
-Adding new plugins is as simple using the `use` function:
+There are some more packages that are dependencies of the ones mentioned above, and some for formatting and theming as well.
+Adding new plugins is simple using the `use` function:

 ```lua
 use({